 Financial worries and current political threats had stronger associations with sleepless nights than other domestic and global crises.

 The recent facts and figures were based on Swedish research and studies.
 In fact, Swedish researchers have been quizzing youngsters annually for the last two decades.
 Based on their findings, sleep disturbance was reported by 24 percent of girls and 16 percent of boys.
-The studies also highlighted the experiences of over 20,000 Swedish teenagers that were asked to complete questionnaires about living conditions and overall health.
+The studies also highlighted the experiences of more than 20,000 Swedish teenagers who were asked to complete questionnaires about living conditions and overall health.

-Those that were polled were asked about the main fears and worries which keep them up at night.
-The choices were as followed:
+Those who were polled were asked about the main fears and worries which keep them up at night.
+The choices were as follows: